 Laws that Affect a Reiki Practitioner

 Although being a Reiki Practitioner and giving Reiki Treatments to the public does not come under a specific Act of Parliament there are several Acts and Bills that do apply to someone setting up business and offering a service to the public.
-Two of these are:

 The Privacy Act 1993